 What are my options?

-Your trip will generally last around two and a half to three hours and cover the 10-mile stretch of river in Grand Teton National Park from Deadman’s Bar to Moose Village, near Dornan’s.
+Your trip will generally last around 2-1/2 to 3 hours and cover the 10-mile stretch of river in Grand Teton National Park from Deadman’s Bar to Moose Village, near Dornan’s.

 There's no need to worry about over-exerting yourself during a scenic float.
 Unlike a whitewater trip, passengers need not paddle.
 The guide acts as rudder and oarsman the entire time.

 Due to the popularity of scenic float trips in the summer, we recommend that you make reservations ahead of time.
 Bad weather conditions can occasionally cause trip cancellations.

 Your outfitter will provide transportation from Moose Village to the launch site at Deadman’s Bar as well as life jackets, plus interpretive guide services on the fauna, feathers and flora that live in and along the Snake River.